Souhardya-S/Data-Analysis-MS-EXCEL/README.md

 This is a bike sales analysis project
-The dataset has been taken from Alex
+The dataset has been taken from AlextheAnalyst